Does it matter when you plant onions? Do you get bigger onions if you plant them earlier?

 Though planting earlier may not increase your total yield too much, it seems that delaying planting will certainly decrease it.

-My advice is whenever you do start planting your onions, get them all in fairly soon, as the earlier ones are much more likely to grow well than the later ones.
+My advice is whenever you do start planting your onions, get them all in as early as soil conditions allow, as the earlier ones are much more likely to grow well than the later ones.

 Happy growing,